JustMarvell/BUFF_NAI/README.md

 Stage 1.5 — Memory & persistence — [x] Complete
 - Conversations are logged, archived, and summarized into long-term memory (via embeddings) so NAI can recall facts about the user across sessions.

-Stage 2 — Hands-free / wake-word mode — Not started
+Stage 2 — Hands-free / wake-word mode — Exploratory testing started
 - Always-listening mode instead of holding a button.
-Requires voice activity detection (VAD) so the assistant knows when you're speaking without a manual trigger.
+Requires voice activity detection (VAD) so the assistant knows when user is speaking without a manual trigger.
+Initial wake-word detection tested standalone via openWakeWord (sandbox/test_phrase_test.py), not yet integrated into the main pipeline.

 Stage 3 — Sprite/avatar layer — Not started, optional/exploratory
 - A visual character (PNG or sprite) that reacts to the conversation — e.g., changes expression based on sentiment or conversation state.